kumahq/kuma-website/docs/README.md

 ::: slot feature-block-content-1

-### Universal & Multi-Mesh
+### Kubernetes, VMs & Multi-Mesh

 ![CRD + RESTful Interface diagram](/images/diagrams/v3/diagram-crd-rest@2x.png)

-Built on top of Envoy, Kuma is a modern control plane for Microservices & Service Mesh for both K8s and VMs, that supports multiple meshes in one cluster.
+Built on top of Envoy, Kuma is a modern control plane for Microservices & Service Mesh for both K8s and VMs, with support for multiple meshes in one cluster.
 :::

 ::: slot feature-block-content-2